If and when the time comes for a mobility device, the last thing you want is a heavy, clunky wheelchair that is hard to push and travel with.

 Sometimes, the arms are removable.
 Taking them off when lifting and loading the chair will make it easier to lift.
 Some people even take them off while using a wheelchair too.
 It just depends if the user needs the arms to rest on or to help support their upper body.

 The type of upholstery on a wheelchair affects the overall weight of the wheelchair but to a lesser extent.
 We are probably talking a difference of ounces here.
 But, in general, nylon upholstery is lighter (and more durable!) than vinyl upholstery.

 This may sound like common sense but people forget about this.
 Adding accessories adds weight to the wheelchair!
 Add-ons like oxygen tank holders and maybe even cupholders are important.

 However, I had a lady call me one time and said she couldn’t push her chair because it was too heavy.
 When I went to her home to help her out, I found she had a backpack on each back cane that was full plus a purse hanging from the arm.

 With most standard wheelchairs, the manufacturer makes most of these decisions.
 The best lightweight folding wheelchairs are ones that weigh less than 30 lbs with all accessories.
 Insurance companies also classify wheelchairs by their weight.

-I really hope this article has helped you find the best lightweight folding wheelchair for you and your needs.
+I really hope this article has helped you find the best manual wheelchair for you and your needs.
 If you have any questions or other suggestions, please leave them in the comment section below and I’ll get right back to you!